yeshua453/website/docs/controls/page.md

 #### `unsubscribe_topic(topic)`

-Unsubscribe current page session from specific topic.
+Unsubscribe current app session from specific topic.

 #### `unsubscribe_all()`

-Unsubscribe current page session from broadcast messages and all topics, for example:
+Unsubscribe current app session from broadcast messages and all topics, for example:

 ```python
 def main(page: Page):